-By far, this is my favorite indoor game.
+By far, this is my favorite indoor game on a rainy day.
 I play this year-round with Dexter and it has served me well when traveling in a car and making overnight stops at hotels and bed and breakfasts.

 Generally, this game is more fun if two humans partake.
 I break up several dog treats into pieces and set them on a table outside my dog’s reach.
 A family member stays in a room with Dexter and gives him the “sit, stay” command.
 She rewards Dexter with a treat and stands over him, as if ready to release him at the start of a race.
 I hide in a separate part of the house with a treat in my hand.
 I let out a “woot woot” or some other funky noise, and my family member says, “go find Mommy!”